Littlehampton Bonfire is back for its platinum jubilee event – timetable and road closure details

-Littlehampton Bonfire: Full timetable, road closures, best places to watch for event on October 29
+Littlehampton Bonfire: Full timetable, road closures, best places to watch the event on October 29

-With just two days to go before the Littlehampton Bonfire, organisers are gearing up for the special platinum jubilee event.
+The organisers of the annual Littlehampton Bonfire spectacular are gearing up for the special platinum jubilee event next weekend.

 People are encouraged to buy a programme, but rough times are as follows:– 10am Society Collectors & Programme sellers in town and LOCA's (Littlehampton Organisation of Community Arts) artisan market, in Littlehampton High Street with Traditional Organ.– 2pm William Coles Family Funfair opens on the promenade.– 6pm War Memorial service at the Cenotaph– 7:30pm Grand torchlight procession– 9pm The bonfire is lit by the commander-in-chief as he arrives at the bonfire site on the green– 9.30pm Once the procession has arrived at the green, and all safety checks are in place, the fireworks display will begin.